Work in Ecuador

 Ecuador offers English-speaking job seekers abundant work and volunteer opportunities.

-If you have arranged no job before arriving, dont despair.
+If you have yet to arrange a job before arriving, don't despair.
 Just turn up at the right time: September or January, just before the semesters begin.
-Teachers inevitably bail at the last minute and schools chronically underhire.
+Teachers inevitably bail at the last minute, and schools chronically underhire.

 Bilingual High Schools

-While work as an English teacher is the easiest to find, its by no means the only gainful employment to be had.
-The tourism and exporting industries are other places where job seekers, especially bilingual ones, can
+While work as an English teacher is the easiest to find, it's not the only gainful employment you can find.
+The tourism and exporting industries are other places where job seekers, especially bilingual ones, can often find work.

-To begin looking for a job in tourism from abroad go to www.vivecuador. com, the official web site of the Ecuadorian Ministry of Tourism, and to www.ecuadorexplorer.com,
+To begin looking for a job in tourism from abroad go to EcuadorExplorer.com,

 the countrys most-visited travel portal.